Houdini 20.5 Nodes Geometry nodes

 Preserve Input Shears

-When active, any shears present on the input local transforms of any points modified by this node will be preserved when combining applying the parameter transform.
-When disabled, the node will present a warning that these shears have been discarded when updating the point’s transform.
+When turned on, any shears present on the input local transforms of the points modified by this node are preserved when applying the parameter transform.
+When turned off, this node presents a warning that the shears have been discarded when updating the point’s transform.

 Parameter Attributes